The Modern Lake Conroe Home We Couldn’t Find, So We Built It

 They are not assembled one decision at a time.
 They are designed with purpose, carried through with discipline, and finished with the details that make them feel deeply personal.

-Planning a Modern Home of Your Own near Montgomery County, Texas?
+Planning a Modern Home of Your Own Near Montgomery County, Texas?

 If you are building, renovating, or furnishing a modern home in the Lake Conroe, Montgomery County, The Woodlands, or Far North Houston area, Studio Croft can help you create a clear design direction from the beginning and carry it through to the final details.